-22 If one remains unpersuaded that our results are unlikely to reflect accurate statistical discrimination (although we are aware of no data suggesting higher transaction risks on eBay with some racial groups than with others), one is still left with a particularly unadulterated form of statistical discrimination by comparison to the nature of the statistical discrimination that may occur in in-person or other more richly textured settings.
-In those other settings, race plus some other set of factual features of the situation - features that might have varied by race - produces disparate outcomes; we cannot be certain that race itself is having an effect (Heckman 1998).
-Here, as we emphasized in the introduction, there simply are few contextual features in play, and the bare fact of an African-American hand lowers prices received in auctions.
+21 If one believes that our results reflect accurate statistical discrimination (though, again, we are aware of no data suggesting higher transaction risks on eBay with some racial groups than with others), it may bear noting that such statistical discrimination represents a particularly unadulterated form of statistical discrimination by comparison to the nature of statistical discrimination in in-person or other more richly textured settings.
+In those other settings, race plus some other set of factual features of the situation-features that might have varied by race-produces disparate outcomes; we cannot be certain that race itself is having an effect (Heckman, 1998).
+Here, as we emphasized in the Introduction, there simply are few contextual features in play, and the bare fact of an African-American hand lowers prices received in eBay auctions.